C++ Inheritance

 Why is Inheritance Important in Object-Oriented Programming?

-Inheritance plays a crucial role in object-oriented programming by facilitating code reuse from existing classes.
-It allows developers to create new classes based on existing ones, inheriting their properties and behaviors.
-This saves time and effort as it eliminates the need to rewrite code, resulting in more concise and maintainable programs.
+Inheritance is crucial in object-oriented programming as it allows developers to reuse code from existing classes.
+By creating new classes based on existing ones, developers can inherit properties and behaviors, saving time and reducing the need to rewrite code.
+This leads to more concise and maintainable programs.

 Basics of Inheritance in C++